About this centre

 Similar to other tuition providers, the Kumon programmes focus on essential academic skills, but we go one step further by developing a child’s independent study skills, needed for school, university, employment and all other aspects of adult life.

 I have a passion for teaching and learning, coming from a family of professors.
 I believe that every person is a student for life as he/she is constantly learning from life's experiences.

 I have a masters in International Business and have worked at senior management level in organisations, before I decided to follow my passion in the education sector with Kumon.
 With Kumon, we develop children with unlimited potential for learning.
 Kumon stands out from the rest because it gives children the opportunity to practise and master each fundamental level before moving on.
 To become a great footballer, musician or artist, daily practice is a necessity.
-The same is true of math’s and English.
+The same is true of maths and English.
 The idea of completing work daily might seem daunting to those who only receive homework from school once a week.
-However, for those children studying Kumon, homework is not the exception, but the rule and the results for these children speak for themselves.
+However, for those children studying Kumon, developing a good daily study routine and learning to practise regularly, the academic results speak for themselves.

 I love what I do and the best part of being an Instructor is helping children feel that they can succeed at what they do.
 I want to give all students in the Waltham Cross Community the opportunity to learn, build self-confidence and reach their potential.

 |Tuesday||15:30 - 18:00|